wombleton/gitlaw-nz/acts/R/Retirement Villages Act 2003.md

 *   The matters that must be addressed in the code of practice are requirements in relation to communication by the operator of a retirement village with residents or intending residents for whom English is a second language or whose ability to communicate is limited.

-*   Schedule 5: amended, on 20 September 2007, by [section 4][214] of the Retirement Villages Amendment Act 2007 (2007 No 78).
+*   Schedule 5: amended, on 20 September 2007, by [section 4][212] of the Retirement Villages Amendment Act 2007 (2007 No 78).

 ---

-#### Contents
+#### Reprints notes   Contents

 *   1General
-*   2Status of reprints
-*   3How reprints are prepared
-*   4Changes made under section 17C of the Acts and Regulations Publication Act 1989
+*   2Legal status
+*   3Editorial and format changes
-*   5List of amendments incorporated in this reprint (most recent first)
+*   4Amendments incorporated in this reprint

 ---